Table of Contents[Hide][Click to Show]

 Folks in the Midwest take their holiday and Christmas lights displays seriously.
 Many of the Midwest’s illuminations are family traditions.
 From Illinois to Ohio, Wisconsin to South Dakota, Michigan to Missouri, here are the best Midwest holiday and Christmas lights displays to see this year.

-Christmas lights in the Midwest
+Christmas Lights in the Midwest

 My teenagers always grumble about going to see Christmas light displays.
 “Why do we need to go see a bunch of lights?” they groan.
 Yet, without fail, they end up enjoying themselves and the whole family ends up in a happy, holiday mood.
 I’m not sure exactly how the magic happens, but it’s a worthwhile and fun holiday tradition for families, teens, grandparents, and anyone else who needs a dose of holiday spirit.
 Here are some of the biggest and best Christmas lights displays in the Midwest.

 Indianapolis: Start your engines!
-Back for the 2018 Christmas season is “Lights at the Brickyard,” at the Indianapolis Motor Speedway.
+Back for the 2019 Christmas season is “Lights at the Brickyard,” at the Indianapolis Motor Speedway.
 Drive past 500 light displays on a 2-mile path that crosses the famous “Yard of Bricks.”
-Indi also has the nation’s tallest holiday light display at “Circle of Lights,” a 55-year tradition in downtown Indianapolis’ Monument Circle.
+Indy also has the nation’s tallest holiday light display at “Circle of Lights,” a 55-year tradition in downtown Indianapolis’ Monument Circle.
 About 100,000 people show up to watch the lights turn on Nov.
 23. The iconic Soldiers and Sailors Monument is transformed into a 242-foot tall Christmas tree, with carriage rides, live reindeer, symphony performances and old-fashioned candy.

-Grand Rapids: The Christmas Lite Show at Fifth Third Ballpark has shown off almost two miles (over a million lights!) of animated displays, lighted tunnels and more.
+Grand Rapids: The Christmas Lite Show at Fifth Third Ballpark has almost two miles (more than a million lights!) of animated displays, lighted tunnels and more.
 Nov.
 29-30, Dec.
 1, 6-8, 13-15, and 18-23.
 Tickets are $25/car, with early bird discount pricing of $18 available until Nov.
 15.

-Kansas City: Country Club Plaza continues a nearly century-old tradition on Thanksgiving night, Nov.22, when the lights are turned on followed by a live concert.
+Kansas City: Country Club Plaza continues a nearly century-old tradition on Thanksgiving night, Nov.
+28, when the lights are turned on followed by a live concert.
 Views are available from plaza hotels, such as the upscale Hotel Sorella or the family-friendly Holiday Inn.
 Best views are from the rooftops, or the second floor of Barnes & Noble.
 The displays stay up through mid-January.

 Branson: Branson, which bills itself as “America’s Christmas Tree City,” does it up big during the holidays with dozens of large-scale events, live shows, Polar Express train rides, parades, and 1,000 decorated Christmas trees in Silver Dollar City.
 There are several impressive drive-thru light displays, including Let There Be Lights! at the Promised Land Zoo.
 Another is Branson’s Gift of Lights, which has many new LED display scenes this year, including a North Pole Village.
 Trail of Lights at the 160-acre Sherpherd of the Hill Homestead, features millions of holidays lights and a 23-foot Christmas tree.
 Cost is $25 per car.